Anthem (N-Joi song)

-"Anthem" is a song by British electronic music group N-Joi.
-The piano-driven track, which also served as part of their debut EP, has gone on to become one of the most famous signature songs in the act's career, as well as seeing it chart numerous times since its 1990 release.
+"Anthem" is a song by British electronic music group N-Joi, released by Deconstruction, Logic and RCA Records as a single from their debut EP "Music from a State of Mind" (1990).
+It was written by Mark Franklin and Nigel Champion in 1989 and featured in their early live sets.
+The piano-driven track has gone on to become one of the most famous signature songs in the act's career, as well as seeing it chart numerous times since its 1990 release.

 Background

+The single and the accompanying music video (filmed in Shelleys Laserdome, Longton, Stoke-on-Trent) also features singer Saffron, who did the live performances for N-Joi (and whose career would take off after this track with Republica).
+"Anthem" features lyric samples from three songs: "Peanut Butter" (1983) by Gwen Guthrie ("I'm in love with you / Want you to love me too"); "I Found Love" (1985) by Darlene Davis ("True love can be hard to find"); and "Back to Life (However Do You Want Me)" (1989) by Soul II Soul (“Feel the music that’s in the air”).
+Because of this, the artists (and their writers) also receive credits on the single.

+Chart performance

 The song charted on both the UK and US charts.
-It was originally released in 1990 as a 6 track promo on white label, before being sold on to Deconstruction, where it was released on the EP, Music From A State Of Mind, reaching number 45 on the UK Top 75 in November 1990.
+It was originally released in 1990 as a 6 track promo on white label, before being sold on to Deconstruction, where it was released on the EP, Music from a State of Mind, reaching number 45 on the UK Top 75 in November 1990.

-Following much club play, "Anthem" was reissued in April 1991 reaching number eight on the UK Singles Chart, but in the United States it had better success on the Billboard Hot Dance Club Play chart, where it made two trips to the top 5, reaching number four in 1991 with the original mixes, and again in 1996, where it was re-released with new remixes as "The New Anthem" (under the expanded credited "N-Joi featuring Mark Franklin and Nigel Champion").
+Following much club play, "Anthem" was reissued in April 1991 reaching number eight on the UK Singles Chart.
+In the United States it had better success on the Billboard Hot Dance Club Play chart, where it made two trips to the top 5, reaching number four in 1991 with the original mixes, and again in 1996, where it was re-released with new remixes as "The New Anthem" (under the expanded credit "N-Joi featuring Mark Franklin and Nigel Champion").
 The updated version would be their second number one in the US, following "Mindflux".

-Although the single and the accompanying music video (filmed in Shelleys Laserdome, Longton, Stoke-on-Trent) also features singer Saffron, who did the live performances for the act (and whose career would take off after this track with `Republica`), "Anthem" actually features samples of three songs: "Peanut Butter" by Gwen Guthrie (using the lyrics "I'm in love with you / Want you to love me too..."; Saffron performs the same lyrics in the duo's live shows), "I Found Love" by Darlene Davis (using the lyrics "True love can be hard to find...") and "Back to Life (However Do You Want Me)" by Soul II Soul.
-Because of this, the artists (and their writers) also receive credits on the single.